odise/odise.github.io/_posts/2015-01-10-busybox-python.md

 ---
 {% include JB/setup %}

 In my last post I demonstrated how to build a minimal Docker image for the [cron-container](https://github.com/odise/cron-container).
 All in all this approach works pretty well for the described use case.
 Following this road I wanted to use [aws-cli](https://github.com/aws/aws-cli) for periodical AWS infrastructure updates.
 The `aws` command line tool is implemented in Python which needs to be installed inside the container.
-I found the [python base images](https://registry.hub.docker.com/_/python/) which provides the interpreter but comes with a huge overhead.
+I found the [python base images](https://registry.hub.docker.com/_/python/) which provides the interpreter but comes with a massive overhead.
 The container became kind of huge for a simple script (the `python:2-slim` image has a size of approx. 200mb).

 Searching around [pointed](http://yasermartinez.com/blog/posts/creating-super-small-docker-images.html) me to [Pyrun](https://www.egenix.com/products/python/PyRun/) - a static linked Python binary of 11mb size.
 In combination with [progrium/busybox](https://github.com/progrium/busybox) the container becomes much smaller.
 Missing dependencies needed by Pyrun (Openssl, zlib, SQlite, bzip2) can be installed with the help of the `opkg`.